What you need to know about COVID-19 in Ottawa on Sunday, April 26 | CBC News

 How many cases are there?

-There are now 1,060 confirmed cases of COVID-19 in Ottawa and nearly 1,800 in eastern Ontario and western Quebec.
+There are now 1,110 confirmed cases of COVID-19 in Ottawa and more than 1,800 in eastern Ontario and western Quebec.

 From what we know, more than 700 people out of that regional total have recovered, but some local health units don't share that data.